Randy Arozarena Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in the league.
+- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks 10th in MLB.

-- The Reds have the 23rd-ranked team ERA among all MLB pitching staffs (4.95).
+- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (5.25).

-- The Reds give up the ninth-fewest home runs in baseball (15 total, 0.9 per game).
+- Reds pitchers combine to give up 19 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- Lodolo (2-0) takes the mound for the Reds in his fourth start of the season.
-He's put together a 2.12 ERA in 17 2/3 innings pitched, with 27 strikeouts.
+- Stoudt makes his first start of the season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.